AquaScaleEurope

 Geological & Infrastructure Analysis

-- Geological Factor: The local municipal supply (managed by Severn Trent Water) yields a base hardness of 108 mg/L. Seasonal fluctuations average 6%.
+• Geological Factor: The local municipal supply (managed by Severn Trent Water) yields a base hardness of 108 mg/L. Seasonal variation of ±5–10% is typical in regions with mixed surface/groundwater sourcing.

 Birmingham Water Quality Zone